flexivian/flexbench/openapi-module/README.md

 - **--openApiFilePath**: Path to your OpenAPI YAML file.
 Required for all generation scripts.
   - Example: `--openApiFilePath=sample/sample-openapi.yaml`

-- **--outputFilePath**: Path to save the generated .flex file or cURL commands.
-Required for generating .flex files or cURL commands.
+- **--outputFilePath**: Path to save the generated `.flex` file or cURL commands.
+Required for generating `.flex` files or cURL commands.
   - Example: `--outputFilePath=./temp/flex-scenario.flex`

 - **--curlOutputFilePath**: Path to save the generated cURL commands.
-Required when generating cURL commands, especially with generate-all.js.
+Required when generating cURL commands, especially with `generate-all.js`.
   - Example: `--curlOutputFilePath=./temp/curl-commands.sh`

-- **--flexOutputFilePath**: Path to save the generated .flex scenarios.
-Required when generating Flex scenarios, particularly with generate-all.js.
+- **--flexOutputFilePath**: Path to save the generated `.flex` scenarios.
+Required when generating Flex scenarios, particularly with `generate-all.js`.
   - Example: `--flexOutputFilePath=./temp/flex-scenario.flex`

-- **--useGPT**: Flag to determine whether to use GPT for generating .flex scenarios.
+- **--useGPT**: Flag to determine whether to use GPT for generating `.flex` scenarios.
 Set to true for GPT-based generation, or false for static.
-Defaults to the setting in config.js.
+Defaults to the setting in `config.js`.
   - Example: `--useGPT=true`

-- **--gptOutputFilename**: Filename for the generated .flex file when using GPT.
-Optional; defaults to the filename in config.js if not provided.
+- **--gptOutputFilename**: Filename for the generated `.flex` file when using GPT.
+Optional; defaults to the filename in `config.js` if not provided.
   - Example: `--gptOutputFilename=my-custom-scenario.flex`

+- **--consumer**: Specifies the format of the `.flex` file for either `desktop-app` or `server-app`.
+Optional; defaults to the setting in `config.js` if not provided.
+  - Example: `--consumer=desktop-app`

 ## Using Generated `.flex` and cURL Files